Institute for the Future: Ratings

-Guidestar, the largest information source on nonprofit organizations and private foundations in the United States, gave Institute for the Future a Silver Transparency rating for 2022.
-Charity Navigator gave it a rating of 48 out of 100 and a rating of “very poor.”
+Guidestar, the largest information source on nonprofit organizations and private foundations in the United States, gave Institute for the Future a Gold Transparency seal for 2023.
+Charity Navigator, the world's largest evaluator of nonprofits, gave it a score of 87% earning it a rating of three out of four stars, stating, "If this organization aligns with your passions and values, you can give with confidence."